zalando/expan/README.rst

 If you wish to skip triggering a CI task, please include "[ci skip]" in your commit message.

-When a tagged commit to master is made this triggers a build this build will also deploy the created package to PyPI.
+When a tagged commit to master is made this triggers a build and this build will also deploy the created package to PyPI.

 TODO
 ----